minepy/mictools/README.rst

 MIC_e is then used to rank the subset of significant associations on the bases of their strength.

 **Paper**: *A practical tool for Maximal Information Coefficient analysis*.
-Davide Albanese, Samantha Riccadonna, Claudio Donati and Pietro Franceschi bioRxiv 215855; doi: 10.1101/215855;
+Davide Albanese, Samantha Riccadonna, Claudio Donati and Pietro Franceschi. bioRxiv 215855; doi: 10.1101/215855;
 https://www.biorxiv.org/content/early/2017/11/07/215855